IgniteUI/help-topics/topics/01_General-and-Getting-Started/02_Using_Infragistics_Loader.md

 ```

 ### Special Considerations for the jQuery UI Date Picker
-When the jQuery UI date picker widget is configured to use the Ignite UI editors, you need to include a reference to `jquery-ui-i18n.min.js` on the page and the regional setting needs to be specified.
+When the jQuery UI date picker widget is configured to use the %%ProductName%% editors, you need to include a reference to `jquery-ui-i18n.min.js` on the page and the regional setting needs to be specified.
 For instance:

 ```javascript
 $.datepicker.setDefaults($.datepicker.regional['ru']);
 ```

-### Special Considerations for Ignite UI Editors
+### Special Considerations for %%ProductName%% Editors
 When setting regional settings for editors, the following file must be referenced on the page:

 ```javascript